 - Consistency is key with a social media strategy.
 Do these things every day and you will grow your business!

 - Create goals for each month.
 If you don’t have specific goals you can’t focus on a certain path and you’ll get too scattered and disoriented.
 Keep your focus.

 - Share and promote other people’s content.
 There’s plenty of room for everyone and the more you do this the more you’ll build your following

-- Share on a few platforms until you see which ones work best for your niche.
+- Share on a few popular social platforms until you see which ones work best for your niche.
 Then focus solely on that platform.